Action Steps for Sun Safety

+Do NOT Burn.
 Sunburns significantly increase one's lifetime risk of developing skin cancer, especially for children.

+Avoid Sun Tanning and Tanning Beds.
 UV radiation from tanning beds and the sun causes skin cancer and wrinkling.

+Generously Apply Sunscreen.
 Generously apply about one ounce of sunscreen to cover all exposed skin 15 minutes before going outside.
 Sunscreen should have a Sun Protection Factor (SPF) of at least 30 and provide broad-spectrum protection from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
 Reapply every two hours, even on cloudy days, and after swimming or sweating.

-Wear protective clothing, such as a long-sleeved shirt, pants, a wide-brimmed hat, and sunglasses, when possible.
+Wear Protective Clothing, such as a long-sleeved shirt, pants, a wide-brimmed hat, and sunglasses, when possible.

-Seek shade when possible, and remember that the sun’s UV rays are strongest between 10 a.m. and 4 p.m.
+Seek Shade when possible, and remember that the sun’s UV rays are strongest between 10 a.m. and 4 p.m.

+Use Extra Caution Near Water, Snow and Sand.
 Water, snow and sand reflect the damaging rays of the sun, which can increase your chance of sunburn.

-Get Vitamin D safely through a diet that includes vitamin supplements and foods fortified with Vitamin D. Don't seek the sun.
+Get Vitamin D Safely through a diet that includes vitamin supplements and foods fortified with Vitamin D. Don't seek the sun.